Bhim-Rao/Benchmark/README.md

 ## Usage

-### Use these instructions for the python file

-To Benchmark another file run the command
+### To Benchmark a file using the python script run the command
 ```sh
 python benchmark.py your_file.py
 ```
-> make sure to replace `your_file.py` with an existing filename.
-We've provided the example file `hello.py`
->> make sure your file is in the same directory as the program

-### use these instructions for the executable

-To Benchmark another file run the command
+### To Benchmark a file using the executable run the command
 ```sh
 cd dist
 benchmark your_file.py
 ```

+> make sure to replace `your_file.py` with an existing filename.
+We've provided the example file `hello.py`
+>> make sure your file is in the same directory as the program

-Using our example file it should should output something like this:
+### Using our example file it should should output something like this:
 ```yaml
 0
 64